bohuarolandli/stiffGWpy/README.md

 Output attributes after successfully running SGWB_iter():

 - f:             sampled frequencies of the SGWB today, log10(f/Hz)
-- Ogw_today:     present-day energy spectrum of the primordial SGWB
+- log10OmegaGW:  present-day energy spectrum of the primordial SGWB, log10(Omega_GW(f))
+- f_grid:        Uniformly-spaced frequency grid for training emulator
+- log10OmegaGW_grid:  log10(Omega_GW(f)) at the uniform-spaced frequencies
-- stiff_to_photon_MeV: ratio of the stiff component energy density to that of photons at T = 1 MeV, to be passed to AlterBBN
+- kappa_r:       Total extra radiation (e.g., SGWB) parameterized as kappa_rad(T_i) to be passed to AlterBBN
 - DN_eff_orig:   original value of &Delta;N_eff from the input when the run is successful, otherwise set to None.
 <br/>